UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 predictors of avocado prices.
 Before we fitted the model, we first conducted a hypothesis test and a multicollinearity test to determine which features are significant and should be used in the model.
-These tests also identified features that were strongly correlated with one another, and therefore would be redundant to include in the model.
+These tests also identified features that are strongly correlated with one another, and therefore would be redundant to include in the model.

 The features we tested were: